Fail with class

 Invert the problem

-Turns out that any further search for a possible solution in base
+Turns out that any further search for a possible solution in base or other libraries that

 are wired with GHC does not bear fruit.